Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists believe that dark matter and dark energy make up most of the universe, but humans cannot see these phenomena at wavelengths of light.
 Instead, experts can track them through their effects on other objects.

 Scientists study the workings of the dark universe to chart the effects of time on the universe.
-The merger of galaxies, the expansion of the universe, and the movements of individual stars are all influenced by dark energy and dark matter.
+The merger of galaxies, the expansion of the universe, and the motion of individual stars are all influenced by dark energy and dark matter.

 Illustration of the Euclid telescope in space.
 Photo: ATG/ESA